halilgokcedag/FastAPI-simple-crud-with-mysql/README.md

 ### Deployment

-1. Clone the repo and go to the deployment directory.
+1. Clone the repo and go to the deployment FastAPI-simple-crud-with-mysql.

 2. Run the following commnad
 ```
 uvicorn sql_app.main:app --reload
 ```

-3. You can open your browser at http://127.0.0.1:8000/docs You will be able to interact with your FastAPI application, creating, reading and deleting data from a SQLite database
+3. You can open your browser at http://127.0.0.1:8000/docs .
+You will be able to interact with your FastAPI application, creating, reading and deleting data from a SQLite database